swiftlang/swift-evolution/proposals/0097-negative-attributes.md

 ## Introduction

-This proposal normalizes naming for "negative" attributes by adopting a rule that replaces camel-cased property names starting with `no` with adjectives starting with `non`.
+This proposal normalizes naming for "negative" attributes by adopting a rule that replaces property names starting with `no` with adjectives starting with `non`.

 Swift-evolution thread: